Great Lakes and St. Lawrence Governors and Premiers: History

 In the following years, the governors and premiers drafted and enacted several agreements developed through the organization.
 In 1985, the governors and premiers signed the Great Lakes Charter, a regional water management agreement.
-In 1986, the governors signed the Toxic Substances Control Agreement, ultimately resulting in the establishment of the Great Lakes Protection Fund in 1989, the first multi-state publicly seeded foundation and trust fund dedicated to the environment.
+In 1986, the governors signed the Toxic Substances Control Agreement, ultimately resulting in the establishment of the Great Lakes Protection Fund in 1989, the first multi-state publicly seeded private endowment and trust fund dedicated to benefit a specific ecosystem.
 The TSCA also helped launch the U.S. Environmental Protection Agency's Great Lakes Water Quality Initiative in the 1990s.

 In 1988, the governors signed the Economic Development Agreement, and with the premiers in 1989, created Great Lakes of North America (now Great Lakes USA), a tourist promotional arm of the organization.
 In 1990, they opened their first international trade office in Canada.
-The organization has since opened trade offices in Brazil, Chile, Mexico, South Africa, Australia, India, the United Kingdom, Germany and China.
+The organization has since opened trade offices in Brazil, Chile, Mexico, South Africa, Australia, India, the United Kingdom, Germany, Japan, Israel, South Korea, Caribbean/Central America, UAE, Singapore and China.

 In 2003, the organization identified nine priorities to restore and protect the Great Lakes.
 These priorities served as the basis for the Great Lakes Regional Collaboration, which was launched following an Executive Order by then President of the United States George W. Bush.
 In 2009, President Barack Obama launched the Great Lakes Restoration Initiative which has already provided over $2 billion in federal funding to help achieve the priorities.

 In 2005, the organization completed the creation of a binding, regional framework to manage and protect the water supply of the Great Lakes–St. Lawrence River Basin.
 The governors and premiers signed the Great Lakes–Saint Lawrence River Basin Sustainable Water Resources Agreement and the governors endorsed the companion Great Lakes Compact.
 This compact was enacted into United States law in 2008 following approval by the state legislatures and the United States Congress.